 • Insight, Observation and Empathy as Keys to Change

 • Using Leading Indicators as Signposts of Progress

 • Learning from Failure and Other Success Stories

 • Marketing and Scaling an Innovation Across the Network

 Eligible Clinics and Organizations

-In its inaugural year (2021-2022) eligibility for The CERC High-Value Health Care Incubator is limited to Federally Qualified Healthcare Clinics (FQHCs) and Look-alikes in the 14 Northern California counties in the Partnership Health Plan managed care network.
+Eligibility for The CERC High-Value Health Care Incubator is limited to Community Clinics in the 14 Northern California counties in the Partnership Health Plan managed care network.